PostHog/posthog.com/contents/blog/planning-a-company-offsite.md

 - Centralizing flight booking is a huge headache, so don’t do it.
 We give all team members company cards for this reason – see our [startup ops kit](/blog/startup-ops-toolkit) for more on this.
 This also means you don’t have to gather up lots of sensitive info (passport numbers etc.).

 - Decide in advance who is going to record the notes from offsites sessions.
-It is really easy for post-offsite followup to fall through the cracks, which means a bunch of time and effort wasted.
+It is really easy for post-offsite follow-up to fall through the cracks, which means a bunch of wasted time and effort.

 - It’s good if the offsite organizer arrives a day early to prep for the team's arrival.
 Whether it’s grocery shopping or troubleshooting airport transfers, it just makes everyone’s experience smoother.

 ## Choosing a location

 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/1jv9YQIX4cvtRAHVRy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>

 Choosing where to host your offsite is one of the most subjective planning decisions you will make.
 When I’m thinking about where to host, I consider a few things: